What is the Quality Payment Program?

 What are Alternative Payment Models (APMs)?

-How is Azalea Health prepared to assist me with MACRA?
+How is Azalea Health prepared to assist me with the Quality Payment Program?

-In addition to in-house support, Azalea has aligned with a number of QPP reporting and attestation assistance partners, like CareOptimize, to help our clients to best navigate everything from selecting the proper track and measures under which to report, to actually pulling the proper data and submitting successfully.
-Our goal for clients is not simply to avoid penalties, but to qualify for available positive adjustments.
+Azalea helps clients navigate everything from participation strategy and measures selection, to actually pulling the proper data and submitting successfully.
+Our goal for clients is to not simply to avoid penalties, but to qualify and take full advantage of the available positive adjustments.

-Please contact your Client Engagement Specialist to learn more about our available MACRA support options.
+Please contact your Client Engagement Specialist to learn more about our available QPP support options.